 A few things to always remember though:

 - Uploading your channel.backup will close ALL existing channels associated with that node.
-These channels may take days to completely close so give it time if you do not see the funds in your on-chain wallet immediately.
+These channels may take days to close, so give it time if you do not see the funds in your on-chain wallet immediately.

-- It is recommended that if you must recover using your seed/channel.backup, to migrate the newly on-chain funds to a separate wallet and start a fresh new node.
+- If you must recover using your seed/channel.backup, it is recommended to migrate the newly on-chain funds to a separate wallet and start a fresh new node.
 Do not continue using the old cypher seed phrase.

 - If your channel.backup is compromised (an unauthorized third party found it) they can do nothing with it and get no information unless they also have your cpyher seed phrase.